-Apple said to have acquired Cue, company behind personal assistant app for iOSAlex Wagner - Deputy Managing Editor, News Desk
+Apple said to have acquired Cue, company behind personal assistant app for iOSAlex Wagner - Editorial Director of News and Content

 Time to chalk up another Apple acquisition.
 According to sources speaking to both AllThingsD and TechCrunch, the Cupertino firm has acquired Cue, the company behind a personal assistant app on iOS.
 Apple didn't come straight out and confirm the deal, but it did offer up the following statement: